Openhab-Nodes/website/content/en/userguide/diy.md

 Do it yourself" ("DIY") is the method of building, modifying, or repairing things without the direct aid of experts or professionals.
 {{< /indent >}}

-DIY in this context means that you integrate non-shelf solutions, like self programmed microcontrollers or, for example, an arbitrary internet weather service into openHAB X (OHX) without writing any openHAB X addon.
+DIY in this context means that you integrate non-shelf solutions, like self programmed microcontrollers or, for example, an arbitrary internet weather service into OHX (OHX) without writing any OHX addon.
 As you might have guessed, you can archive that in two ways.

 <img src="/img/doc/diy-2-ways.jpg" class="w-100">

 1. Either you craft your device firmware or service software in a way that it speaks a *native* protocol of OHX,
 2. or you use write your own Add-On.

 Option 1 has the big advantage that auto dicovery and configuration works.
-You can hand your device to any other openHAB X user or move it to a completely fresh installation and it is found and setup with one click.
+You can hand your device to any other OHX user or move it to a completely fresh installation and it is found and setup with one click.

 Somtimes you cannot change the target.
 Integrating an HTTP based weather forecast service is of course only possible via a specific OHX addon.
 If the target service or device uses any of the Internet-Of-Things (IoT) protocols, namely [MQTT](https://www.mqtt.org), [CoAP](https://coap.technology/) and [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (including HTTP2 &amp; Websockets), writing an Add-On is done in a few dozens of lines.
 The [Developer Documentation](/develop) tells you more.